-I love fava beans, they are one of the first harbingers of spring at my house.
-Most years they are ready to harvest from my garden and appear at markets around the same time as shelling peas, asparagus and lilacs.
-Lilacs are my absolute favorite seasonal delight, except for lilies of the valley, both superstars of the northeastern American springtime garden.
-As much as I love favas, I would gladly trade a year's worth to get either of those to flower in my Californian yard.
+I love fava beans, they are delicious in the spring.
+Most years they are ready in our garden and appear at markets around the same time as shelling peas, asparagus and lilacs.
+Lilacs and lilies of the valley, superstars of the northeastern American garden, are my absolute favorites.
+I would gladly trade a year's worth of favas to have those two bloom for me in California.

 But just a few days ago I found a recipe for a true springtime pasta, with fava beans, asparagus, green garlic, mint and (of course) peas!
 This one is from Canal House Cooking again, and is both a joy to cook and to eat.
 Like the name implies, it actually uses young spring vegetables, not old crufters you might find at the grocery store in January.